aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 All of the properties and techniques that are described in this article all link back to how tables work in Microsoft Word.
 Therefore in most cases, if you are building your table programmatically but are finding it hard to create the desired table you can instead try visually creating it in Microsoft Word first and then simply copy the formatting values to your application.

 The preferred cell is recommended rather than the width in most cases.
 Cell preferred width is more aligned with DOCX format specification and with Aspose.Words model as well.
 Cell width is actually a calculated value for DOCX format.
-The actual cell width may depend on numerous things.
+The actual cell width may depend on a few things.
 For example, changing page margins or preferred table width may affect the actual cell width.
 Cell preferred width is a cell property that is stored in the document.
 It does not depend on anything and it does not change when a table or other cell properties change.

 {{% /alert %}}